|← Chapter 2·||Turning Signs (Contents)||References||blog|

 Future generations may find it hard to imagine why the public went along with this program, but it was ideal for the captains of the Complex, because it meant that the nuclear arsenal would have to be constantly updated in order to stay ahead of the opposition.
-The USSR did its best to provide the mirror image necessary to make the ‘race’ look real.
+The USSR did its best to provide the mirror image necessary to make the “race” look real.
 Of course, the American propaganda never spoke of “staying ahead”; the pitch was to “keep up (or even “catch up”) with the Russians.”
 But the public had no way of knowing what the real situation was, since the information was often ‘classified’ as secret, while the corporate media took on the task of ‘manufacturing consent’ (Herman and Chomsky 1988).
-The owners of these corporate media, essentially the same elite group who profited from weapons production, ‘sold’ it to the American public under the slogan of “defending freedom”; the media also advertised themselves as the ‘free press,’ meaning in practice that their owners could use them freely to serve their own interests.
-(This pattern continued into the 21st century, though the media image and identity of ‘the Enemy’ had to be constantly revised and updated after the dissolution of the Soviet Union toward the end of the 20th.)
+The owners of these corporate media, essentially the same elite group who profited from weapons production, “sold” it to the American public under the slogan of “defending freedom”; the media also advertised themselves as the “free press,” meaning in practice that their owners could use them freely to serve their own interests.

-The cutting edge of weaponry speedily progressed from the A-bomb to the multi-megaton H-bomb.
-After that, the main focus shifted to improvements in ‘delivery systems.’
-Bombers were relegated to a backup role with the advent of ballistic missiles (rockets with nuclear warheads).
-By the late 1960s an ICBM (InterContinental Ballistic Missile) could be aimed and fired at targets halfway around the world, and could get there in a matter of minutes rather than hours.
-But, like a bullet emerging from a rifle barrel, it would follow a path predetermined at launch time, and might miss the bull's eye by a mile.
+This transformation was foreshadowed by the military-industrial applications of “information technology.”
+By the 1980s, the cutting edge of weaponry was shifting from bigger and more destructive bombs to improvements in “delivery systems.”
+Ballistic missiles (rockets with nuclear warheads) could be aimed and fired at targets halfway around the world, and could get there in a matter of minutes rather than hours.
+But, like a bullet emerging from a rifle barrel, the missile would follow a path predetermined at launch time, and might miss the bull's eye by a mile.
 Of course, a weapon that could level an entire city didn't need to be terribly accurate, especially when you had thousands of them, many of which could be launched from submarines at sea.
-By 1980 the U.S. arsenal had grown so massively redundant that most of it could serve no purpose in an actual nuclear war except to ‘make the rubble bounce,’ as some analysts put it.
+By 1980 the U.S. arsenal had grown so massively redundant that most of it could serve no purpose in an actual war except to ‘make the rubble bounce,’ as some analysts put it.
 Something new was needed to keep the wheels of the industry turning at top speed, so the innovators turned their attention to guidance systems.
 As Martin Luther King remarked, it was an age of guided missiles and misguided men.
 And ironically, the next advance in lethal technology was achieved by taking a page from the book of life itself.

 Unlike its ballistic predecessors, the ‘cruise’ missile developed in the early 1980s resembled a robot airplane on a suicide mission.
 Though relatively slow, short-range and low-yield, it could deliver its payload to a target as specific as a single building.
 Thus it represented the first generation of ‘smart missiles’ (and later, ‘drones’).
 What made them so smart was an internal guidance system.
 An onboard computer was programmed with a flight plan, an electronic map of its route, and coupled with an onboard video camera.
 Thus the system could ‘read’ the territory en route and compare that reading with what it ‘expected’ from its reading of the onboard map.
 If it detected a mismatch along the way, the system could steer the missile to correct its course and realign it with the map.